hikaruyamagishi/hikaruyamagishi.github.io/_pages/teaching.md

 ### Capitalism in America.
 Douglas Rae.

-An undergraduate and graduate course conducted in person in Fall 2019.
+An undergraduate and Global Affairs course on capitalism in America.
 I led discussions and graded.
+Conducted in person in Fall 2019.

 <details>
   <summary>Student Evaluations</summary>